"Typical one-dimensional quantum systems at finite temperatures can be simulated efficiently on classical computers"

 T. Barthel arXiv:1708.09349,

 It is by now well-known that ground states of gapped one-dimensional (1d) quantum-many body systems with short-range interactions can be studied efficiently using classical computers and matrix product state techniques.
 A corresponding result for finite temperatures was missing.
-Using the replica trick in 1+1d quantum field theory, it is shown here that the cost for the classical simulation of 1d systems at finite temperatures grows in fact only polynomially with the inverse temperature and is system-size independent -- even for gapless systems.
+For 1d systems that can be described by a local 1+1d field theory, it is shown here that the cost for the classical simulation at finite temperatures grows in fact only polynomially with the inverse temperature and is system-size independent -- even for quantum critical systems.
 In particular, we show that the thermofield double state (TDS), a purification of the equilibrium density operator, can be obtained efficiently in matrix-product form.
 The argument is based on the scaling behavior of Rényi entanglement entropies in the TDS.
 At finite temperatures, they obey the area law.
-For gapless systems,the entanglement is found to grow only logarithmically with inverse temperature, S~log(beta).
-The field-theoretical results are tested and confirmed by quasi-exact numerical computations for integrable and non-integrable spin systems, and interacting bosons.
+For quantum critical systems, the entanglement is found to grow only logarithmically with inverse temperature, S~log(beta).
+The field-theoretical results are confirmed by quasi-exact numerical simulations of quantum magnets and interacting bosons.

 "Symmetric minimally entangled typical thermal states for canonical and grand-canonical ensembles"